 There is more than one way to interpret lab tests

-The results of lab test can be looked at via a pathological lens or a functional lens.
+The results of a lab test can be looked at via a pathological lens or a functional lens.

 Within the pathological lens, the physician wants to see if numbers fall outside of a certain, usually very wide, range in order to make a diagnosis of a disease.
 These numbers have nothing to do with how a person may be feeling or what optimum function may look like.